-Judy Dippel, a professional author and speaker who has a passion to share with women how they can not only survive, but thrive while coping with the real world and the universal challenges real women face.
-Without being “preachy,” but rather by being frank and transparent to easily connect with women, she reveals how reliance on God to be able to rise above what life throws our way is at the foundation of all her work.
-Her candid writing and speaking topics address to real-life issues affecting everyday women, of which she says she is one.
+Judy Dippel is a professional author and speaker who has a passion to share with women how they can not only survive, but thrive while coping with daily life and the universal challenges real women face.
+Not “preachy,” but frank and transparent, she easily connects with women.
+Judy’s reliance on God is the foundation of her life and her inspirational work.
+Her candid writing and speaking topics address real-life issues affecting everyday women. . . of which she says she is one.

 Married, she is a mother of two, grandmother of four, and a lifelong Oregonian.
 Her career experience includes work in the fields of medicine, education, international adoption, and corporate America.

 Judy’s first book, Refreshing Hope in God: A Mother’s Journey of Joy and Pain, takes a look at motherhood when it doesn’t go as planned.
 (Signed copies and group copy pricing are available directly through Judy.)

 She is co-author of Friendship Interrupted, a book that speaks to myriad of issues women face in their relationships with one another.
 Women who value friendship, value this book.
 (Paperback and Kindle editions available on Amazon.com)

 Judy is a contributing author to Marita Littauer’s compilation, But Lord, I was Happy Shallow, (Kregel 2005), The One Year Life Verse Devotional, (Tyndale Publishing 2007), and Laundry Tales to Lighten Your Load.
 (Evergreen Press 2007).
 Life Sparks (2016)

 Judy is a registered speaker with WomensMinistry.net and MinistryWomen.net.
 She is a frequent luncheon, retreat and conference presenter.
 As a writer, she coaches individuals, speaks to writer’s groups, sharing the skills and knowledge she has learned along the way, just as other writers and authors have done for her.

 Judy currently lives in Eugene, Oregon—enjoys hiking, horseback riding, and outdoor activities, college sports and golf—she feels learning and reading a good book is something to reach for every day.
 She feels privileged to share how “our stories tell God’s story.”